-In Recommended Budget, the net county cost allocation for FY 22/23 is \$123.8 million, a net increase of \$14.2 million from the previous year.
+The net county cost allocation for FY 22/23 \$123.8 million, a net increase of \$14.2 million from the previous year.
 This includes countywide costs such as the Augmentation fund, Contingency, Contributions to Other Funds, Contributions to Health and Mental Health and National Pollutant Discharge Elimination System.